dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ![DNSimple configuration is successful](/files/secondary-dns-confirmation-message.png)

 Log into your **DNSMadeEasy** account.
-The first thing we are going to do is to create the IP set that enables zone communication between DNSimple and DNSMadeEasy.
+The first thing you'll do is to create the IP set that enables zone communication between DNSimple and DNSMadeEasy.
 From the top navigation menu, select *Advanced* and then, *Secondary IP Sets*.

 ![Access the IP set menu from DNSMadeEasy](/files/dns-made-easy-ip-set-menu.png)